Nordic International Film Festival is based in New York City at the renowned Scandinavia House (The Nordic Center) on Park Avenue.

 We accept International and Nordic films (competing in two different categories).

 NIFF celebrates Nordic and international films and we strive to find new and upcoming independent films as well as honoring great work from already established filmmakers.
 We screen the nominated films in the official selection at a grand theatre inside the Nordic Center for press, distribution, filmmakers and general admitted audience.

-One part of our program highlights nordic films and Nordic productions.
+One part of our program highlights Nordic films and Nordic productions.
 We welcome and judge all films equally and with great respect and consideration.
-Please take the Bechdel Test into consideration.
+Please take the Bechdel and Vito Russo Tests into consideration.